SherllyNeo/better_address_book/README.md

 -a or --add to add a new contact
 -r or --remove to remove a contact by index
 -s or --show to show all contacts
 -f or --find to find potential matches
 --field to specify fields to show when using -f
--i or --inspect to inspect a specific contact by index
+-i or --inspect to inspect a specific contact by index -e or --edit to edit a specific contact by index

+acceptable fields are: first_name, last_name, email, phone, address, notes and index

 ```

 ### Graphic Useage